 As there is any amendment or modification of the WP Policy regardless in whole or in part, at any time without assigning any reason whatsoever, it is subject to the approval of the Board of Directors.
-The latest WP Policy has been enhanced and adopted by the Board of Directors via the Board of Directors' Meeting held on 6 August 2021.
+The latest WP Policy has been enhanced and adopted by the Board during its meeting held on 5 August 2022.